 Off we go to the French Riviera!
 On the way, we’ll stop off in Arles, a region you may recognise from the canvasses of Van Gogh.
 A favourite of the Romans, there’s no shortage of historical artefacts to see, including an impressive theatre and amphitheatre – which still host bull-fights, festivals and street parties.
-We’ll also stop at a French perfumery where you’ll learn about what it takes to craft some of the world’s finest fragrances, and then travel onward to the French Riviera.
+We’ll then travel onward to the French Riviera.
 Known worldwide for its glitz and glamour, the Cote d’Azur is where high society has always assembled to enjoy art, food and entertainment.
-Enjoy the sea views and prepare for tomorrow – when you’ll have a free day to explore the region yourself!

 Heading inland once more, we make for nearby Italy and one of the world’s most famous landmarks, the leaning tower of Pisa!
 Be sure to have your cameras at the ready, this is one photo opportunity you wouldn’t want to miss.
 After Pisa, Florence is our destination, where we’ll have a guided walking tour of the city.
 Learn about the history of the city and see historical landmarks dating from Roman times to the glory days of the Renaissance.
 Be sure to get photos of Ponte Vecchio, Palazzo Vecchio, the Basilica of Santa Croce, the Florence Baptistry and of course, Michelangelo’s famous statue of David – a replica of which stands in the Palazzo della Signoria.
 (The original can be seen in the nearby Accademia Gallery.)
 After exploring, we make for the hills of Tuscany, arriving at the ancient Tuscan spa town of Montecatini Terme where we’ll spend the night.

-We continue on to the Alps from Venice, climbing higher into the mountains to our accommodation in a typical Swiss mountain village in the Jungfrau region.
+Crossing the border into Switzerland, we drive on to the Swiss Alps, climbing higher into the mountains to our accommodation in a typical Swiss mountain village in the Jungfrau region.
 One of the most popular alpine destinations, it’s a great introduction to the magic of the mountains – and makes for a memorable drive too.
-Dinner is at your hotel and afterwards relax, drink, chat with your fellow explorers and grab an early night as tomorrow you can join us on our most popular optional excursion – the Top of Europe.
+Dinner is at your hotel and afterwards relax, drink, chat with your fellow explorers and grab an early night as tomorrow you can join us on our most popular optional excursion – the Jungfraujoch, the Top of Europe!